ethereum/EIPs/EIPS/eip-1.md

 ## Linking to External Resources

-Links to external resources **SHOULD NOT** be included.
+Links to external resources **MUST NOT** be included, except in `Living`, `Meta`, or `Informational` EIPs.
 External resources may disappear, move, or change unexpectedly.

+The following **MAY** be allowed at editor discretion:

+- Links to `ethereum/go-ethereum` commits
+- Links to `ethereum/execution-specs` commits
+- Links to `ethereum/consensus-specs` commits

 ## Linking to other EIPs